rkendev/udacity_full_stack_javascript_project_4/README.md

 ### Installation

-Provision the necessary AWS services needed for running the application: PostGres RDS and AWS Elastic Beanstalk
+Provision the necessary AWS services needed for running the application: Postgres RDS and AWS Elastic Beanstalk
 1. From the root of the repo, navigate udagram-api folder `cd starter/udagram-api` to install the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run dev`.
 1. Without closing the terminal in step 1, navigate to the udagram-frontend `cd starter/udagram-frontend` to intall the node_modules `npm install`.
 After installation is done start the api in dev mode with `npm run start`.